regulondbunam/GraphQL-api/README.md

 $ npm run stop:pm2
 ```

-Now if the PORT in .env was not defined, it will take port 4000 and GraphQL Playgroud will run at http://localhost:4000/graphql
+Now if the GraphQL PORT in .env was not defined, it will take port 4000 and GraphQL Playgroud will run at http://localhost:4000/graphql

 # Project website